Sapp00/dotfiles/README.md

     sudo nixos-rebuild switch --flake .#WSL
 ```

+## Corporate Proxies
+In case you need to deal with corporate proxies on WSL, I can recommend the usage of [px](https://github.com/genotrance/px).
+In that case, use the #WSL-proxied flake.
+Run `px` using `px --username=domain\username` within your Windows terminal.
+It will then act as an intermediary proxy that forwards requests using your Windows credentials.

 ## NixOS Iso
 ```
     nix build .#nixosConfigurations.iso-console.config.system.build.isoImage
 ```

+# Misc

 # Credits:
 Partially based on https://github.com/TheMaxMur/NixOS-Configuration and https://github.com/wimpysworld/nix-config